ksomml/xsens_mtw_driver_ros2/README.md

 ## Problems

-- Starting the `xsens_mtw_manager` node through launch files will prevent keyinput readings from `conio.c`, meaning the `params.yaml` would need to be loaded set up by a separate parameter server node.
+- Starting the `xsens_mtw_manager` node through launch files will prevent keyinput readings from `conio.c`, meaning the `params.yaml` would need to be loaded by a separate parameter server node.
-- CTRL+C does not execute the node destructor, thus not freeing the master device

 ## Xsens MTw Awinda IMU Orientation